Neilsmahajan/workout-tracker-pwa/README.md

 - **Offline Mode**: Continue tracking even without internet
 - **Auto-Sync**: Data automatically syncs when connection is restored
 - **Account Management**: Access your profile and logout from the account menu
+- **Route Navigation**: Use browser back button or swipe gestures to navigate between pages
+- **Deep Linking**: Bookmark specific workouts or exercises for quick access

 ## 🏗️ Project Structure